 I took the Taste of Marais food tour run by Paris by Mouth.
 They have tours in a few different neighborhoods, so you can choose one based on the part of town you’d like to explore.

-- Paris Chocolate and Pastry Tour: This 3 hour tour shows you the best of Parisian desserts along with some history of the city.
+- Paris French Sweet Gourmet Specialties Tasting Tour with Pastry & Chocolate: This 3 hour tour shows you the best of Parisian desserts along with some history of the city.

 - French Wine and Champagne Tasting: Sample 6 different kinds of French wine and learn more about how to properly taste wine.